Tachikoma000/rig-augmented-canvas/rig-augmented-canvas/README.md

 5. Enable the plugin in Obsidian's Community Plugins settings

 For detailed step-by-step instructions, see the [INSTALLATION.md](INSTALLATION.md) guide.

+## Video Guides

+To help you get started quickly, we've created video guides that demonstrate the installation and setup process:

+### Installing via BRAT

+This video shows how to install the BRAT plugin and use it to install Rig Augmented Canvas:

+<video src="guides/installing_via_brat.mp4" controls width="100%"></video>

+### Setting Up Your API Key

+This video demonstrates how to configure the plugin with your OpenAI API key:

+<video src="guides/settings_use.mp4" controls width="100%"></video>

 ### Manual Installation